dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 This has been known to happen in the CI build pipeline when running in Azure DevOps.
-This is because the build pipeline cannot find or resolve the correct module manifest so it tries to be smart and trying to resolve the module name based on the root project folder path which is `s`.
+This is because the build pipeline cannot find or resolve the correct module manifest, so it tries to be smart and trying to resolve the module name based on the root project folder path which is `s`.

 Make sure the module manifest is in the correct location, can be imported.